itays77/FoodForce/README.md

 # **FoodForce**
 FoodForce is an innovative application that connects hungry soldiers with mothers who have big hearts, creating a "Heroes to Heroes" network.
 This platform aims to provide home-cooked meals and support out soldiers any where.
-FoodForce bridges the gap between soldiers who might be away from home or looking for a home-cooked meal, and mothers who want to support these heroes by sharing their culinary skills and hospitality.
-The app facilitates this connection, allowing for a unique and heartwarming exchange of food and gratitude

 ## **Key Features**